rmholmes/rmholmes.github.io/_pages/about.md

 I am a physical oceanographer and climate scientist interested in the physics of the ocean circulation.
-My research focuses on how processes acting on small-scales, such as turbulent mixing and submesoscale to mesoscale eddies, influence the large-scale circulation and its variability.
-My research uses theoretical techniques, a range of idealized and realistic ocean models (regional ROMS, global MOM5, spectral Dedalus) and analysis of satellite and in-situ oceanographic data to better understand interactions across scales in the ocean.
+My research focuses on how processes acting on small-scales, such as turbulent mixing and mesoscale eddies, influence the large-scale ocean circulation and its variability.
+I use theoretical techniques combined with a range of idealized and realistic ocean models (regional ROMS, global MOM5, spectral Dedalus) and analysis of oceanographic data to better understand interactions across scales in the ocean.
 I am currently a postdoctoral researcher in the [Centre of Excellence for Climate Extremes](http://climateextremes.org.au/), the [Climate Change Research Centre](http://www.ccrc.unsw.edu.au/) and the [School of Mathematics and Statistics](https://www.maths.unsw.edu.au/about/applied-mathematics) at the [University of New South Wales](https://www.unsw.edu.au/).